igaul/SkydivingDropzone/README.md

 Building this project is recommended using [Visual Studio](https://visualstudio.microsoft.com/vs/) on iOS or Windows.
 [Some Linux options available](https://www.monodevelop.com/)

--Clone this repo
+- Clone this repo
--Open `SkydivingDropzone/Dropzone.sln` in VS
+- Open `SkydivingDropzone/Dropzone.sln` in VS
--Click Build ( allow VS to download packages, such as xamarin, if not currently installed )
+- Click Build ( allow VS to download packages, such as xamarin, if not currently installed )

 [Load to android](https://github.com/YufeiT/SkydivingDropzone)